chh171/UISNet/README.md

 # Usage
 Before using, please unzip captur.rar in the current folder.
 The datasets aboout the gene expression and pathway information are stored in my_dataset folder.
-The output about the patients' risks, CI values and the IG scores with the Monte Carlo dropout are givwn in the result_all folder.
+The output of the patients' risks, CI values and the IG scores with the Monte Carlo dropout are given in the result_all folder.

 # Example
 Due to file size constraints, here we give an example data: brca_test.csv (expression data) and pathway_mask (pathway information) used for NISNet.py.
 Users can build data as the format of the example.
 The main program UISNet.py can be used for cancer outcomes prediction.